 Which it appears is the stage my fungi were at!

 Fungus (plural fungi) unlike plants, produce no chlorophyll; their energy being sourced underground as they feed and grow in a mycelium, which is a network of microscopically thin cobweb-like threads called hyphae.
-Their real work goes on unseen underground where the fungi are critical nutrient recyclers, decomposing the forest debris making rich compost for future propagation.
+Their real work goes on unseen below the surface where the fungi are critical nutrient recyclers, decomposing the forest debris making rich compost for future propagation.

 Their fleeting appearance above ground is merely to fruit.